 The Challenges of Chicken Production

 I have been raising meat chickens for almost 30 years and I’ve learned a thing or two about what works and what doesn’t.
-Unfortunately, nothing is as simple or easy as it seems.
+Unfortunately nothing is as simple or easy as it seems.
 Consumer demand for chicken has skyrocketed the last few decades and this has prompted industry to develop breeds and systems to simplify and speed up the finishing process.
 Meat chickens with large breasts have all but replaced the dual purpose breeds my pioneer ancestors raised.
 Back then the females became layers and the males became dinner, but this is no longer the case.
 Maximizing production is the goal of most people in agriculture because it is so expensive to feed livestock, and this includes chicken.
-Today most chickens are raised in free-range environments and they are 5 weeks (38 days) old when processed.
-The term free-range is loosely defined and most commonly means cage-free, although some free-range chickens are raised outside.
-Stocking rates inside free-range barns vary from 18 chickens per square meter for conventionally raised birds to 10 birds per square meter for organic birds.
-Organic producers raising poultry inside barns do have to provide their birds with access to an outdoor pen, but only when weather permits.
+Today most meat chickens are raised in free-run (cage free) environments and they are 5 weeks (38 days) old when processed.
+Stocking rates inside free-run barns vary from 18 chickens per square meter for conventionally raised birds to 10 birds per square meter for organic birds.
+Organic producers raising poultry inside barns (most common practice) have to provide their birds with access to an outdoor pen, but only when the weather permits.
 Even when these birds have free access to the outdoors, most stay inside because these breeds prefer a temperature controlled environment close to feed and water.
 Chickens, like people, are omnivores and require grain and protein to grow properly.
 Animal by-products are commonly used for protein, but consumer demand for “all-vegetable” feed has many chicken producers using soy instead.
 Organic producers cannot feed animal by-products so most rely on organic soy as their protein source.
 Corn is often used to make chicken more yellow because people perceive this means the birds were more healthy (in egg production corn is used to make yolks yellow too).
 In conventional chicken production, where birds are concentrated (0.5 square foot per bird), antibiotics are routinely given (in the water) to prevent illness in flocks.

 After many requests from our customers to add chicken back to our product offering, we thought long and hard about the best way forward.
 We decided to take a middle of the road approach that would address our predator and weather concerns without compromising animal welfare.
 Raising small flocks of meat chickens in uncrowded low density housing seemed like the most balanced approach, especially since we offer chicken year round and live in a cold climate.
 Since we did not have a chicken barn on TK Ranch, we decided that partnering with another farm who could properly raise birds for our program would be a good option.
 After two years of interviewing potential partners, we chose a very progressive Hutterite Colony located close to TK Ranch.
 They agreed to raise small flocks of 2500 birds for us every 10 weeks in low density housing, they target 4 birds per square meter when the birds are fully mature.
 They custom mill all feed to our stringent specifications and do not include soy, antibiotics or animal by-products as part of the ration.
 They add essential oils, vitamins and minerals to the mix to boost bird immune function naturally.
 This colony is very invested in raising poultry for TK Ranch and works extremely hard to meet our stringent animal welfare and quality protocols.
 In a world where chicken production is not black and white, they are doing an exceptional job for us.